Building Post-Quantum Cryptography Ready IoT Devices

 Advantages:

-Highly efficient computation suitable for resource-constrained IoT devices.
+- Highly efficient computation suitable for resource-constrained IoT devices and edge AI in embedded devices.

-Strong security guarantees against both classical and quantum attacks.
+- Strong security guarantees against both classical and quantum attacks — essential for AI in GIS and geospatial analytics and smart infrastructure solutions.

 Challenges:

-Increased communication overhead due to large ciphertext sizes.
+- Increased communication overhead due to large ciphertext sizes in IoT and embedded applications.

 ML-DSA (Multivariate Quadratic Digital Signature Algorithm)

-Purpose: Ensures message integrity and authenticity through digital signatures.
+Purpose: Ensures message integrity and authenticity through digital signatures, crucial for AI-powered smart infrastructure and embedded AI systems operating in smart city environments.

 Core Principles: